deepin-community/python-psutil/docs/index.rst

   Note that this may not be fully reliable on all systems (e.g. on BSD this parameter is ignored).
   See `disk_usage.py`_ script providing an example usage.
-  Returns a list of namedtuples with the following fields:
+  Returns a list of named tuples with the following fields:

   * **device**: the device path (e.g. ``"/dev/hda1"``).
 On Windows this is the drive letter (e.g. ``"C:\\"``).